Stamp out Damp in Concrete Walls Before Redecorating

 - If mildew exists ensure this is properly removed before painting.

 - As there may still be moisture in the wall, prevent any further water seepage by applying

-1-2 coats of a waterproof coating that will penetrate and seal the surface.
+1-2 coats of Super Block Waterproofing Masonry Paint that will penetrate and seal the surface.
 Apply to whole wall to avoid flashing.
 Allow to dry overnight before applying the finish coat.